 Table 6.
-Barriers and enablers in developing quality public information during the Covid-19 pandemic

-Barriers / Enablers Explanations • Barriers Server Downtime: The continuous publication of Covid-19 data on the corona.jepara.go.id Websit faced hindrances when the server experience downtime.
-Automatic unavailability during serve downtimes prevented public access, impeding th timely release of new information.
-Suc downtimes may result from cyber-attacks aimed a breaching the system or disruptions in internet supply.
-Limited Internet Access: Certain segments of th population lacked internet access or smartphones limiting their ability to retrieve critical information.
-Technical Obstacles: Technical obstacles, such a signal downtime, posed challenges to effective information dissemination.
+Barriers and enablers in developing quality public information during the Covid-19 pandemic information during the Covid-19 pandemic Barriers / Enablers Explanations • Barriers Server Downtime: The continuous publication of Covid-19 data on the corona.jepara.go.id Website faced hindrances when the server experienced downtime.
+Automatic unavailability during server downtimes prevented public access, impeding the timely release of new information.
+Such downtimes may result from cyber-attacks aimed at breaching the system or disruptions in internet supply.
+Limited Internet Access: Certain segments of the population lacked internet access or smartphones, limiting their ability to retrieve critical information.
+Technical Obstacles: Technical obstacles, such as signal downtime, posed challenges to effective information dissemination.
 Technological Proficiency: A notable portion of Jepara's residents lacked technological proficiency, being unfamiliar with internet technology and smartphone usage.
-Budget Constraints: Budget constraints presente obstacles to the expansion of online mediadvertising efforts. • Enablers Resilient Data Center Service Server: The corona.jepara.go.id Website relied on a data center service server with a maximum error probability on 1%, ensuring an annual data availability rate on 99%.
-Implementation of Disaster Recovery Plan (DRP and Disaster Recovery Center (DRC): The Information Technology Division of the Department of Communication and Information has established a DRP and DRC to mitigate server downtime issues.
+Budget Constraints: Budget constraints presented obstacles to the expansion of online media advertising efforts. • Enablers Resilient Data Center Service Server: The corona.jepara.go.id Website relied on a data center service server with a maximum error probability of 1%, ensuring an annual data availability rate of 99%.
+Implementation of Disaster Recovery Plan (DRP) and Disaster Recovery Center (DRC): The Information Technology Division of the Department of Communication and Information has established a DRP and DRC to mitigate server downtime issues.
 This system automatically redirected to a backup system during main system failures, minimizing downtime.
-Support from Conventional Media for Widening Information Dissemination: In addition to developing information through digital media, the Department leveraged conventional medic channels, such as radio broadcasts, sticked distribution, billboards, and mobile publicity campaigns, to educate the public about health protocols.
+Support from Conventional Media for Widening Information Dissemination: In addition to developing information through digital media, the Department leveraged conventional media channels, such as radio broadcasts, sticker distribution, billboards, and mobile publicity campaigns, to educate the public about health protocols.
 These campaigns were documented and shared on social media, extending their reach.
-Strategic Information Dissemination: Confronting limitations in online media advertising, the Department aimed to amplify information dissemination through official channels manage on behalf of Jepara Regency.
-This strategi emphasis sought to optimize the impact or available resources for effective public
+Strategic Information Dissemination: Confronting limitations in online media advertising, the Department aimed to amplify information dissemination through official channels managed on behalf of Jepara Regency.
+This strategic emphasis sought to optimize the impact of